All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 - The Rive animation runtime renders the corresponding mouth shape at 120fps

-- Total pipeline latency: under 100ms from audio input to visual output
+stress) and one-shot gesture reactions layer on top - Total pipeline latency: sub-10ms from audio input to visual output

 import { useRef } from "react";